oldsoulofmo/notes/void/react/React.md

 Therefore derived state comes into place, just regular variables and no more `useState`.

-- The most general state is the only that should exist as single source of truth for other related data.
+- The most general state is the only one that should exist as a single source of truth for other related data.
 - Works fine because re-rendering the component once will lead to recalculations automatically.

 > For more derived state code, check my-travel-list project !

-## Sorting items
+# Sorting items

 Also using controlled elements, which is like this :